CMU-17-356/cmu-17-356.github.io/docs/assignments/HW2.md

 ### Prepare to write the first line(s) of productive code.

 - Choose a name for your team.
+    - You will be working on your team repository for this project.
+First, collectively choose a team name.
+Your team name should be unique, pronounceable, short, and something you would be proud to shout in your team cheer on the streets of Pittsburgh in the presence of small, impressionable, multi-lingual children.
 - Agree upon and configure development communication tools, e.g. Slack, etc...
 - Agree upon and configure your project management infrastructure, including bug tracking, task management, etc...
 We suggest that you use GitHub Issues.
 -	Create a repo for your team using [Github classroom](https://classroom.github.com/a/gHfJdaqu).
 NOTE: only one student should make the assignment repo, then add the rest of the team.
 DM us on Slack if you have issues.